- The Sensor/Patch should be removed prior to external defibrillation or an MRI scan.

 Problem: The Sensor/Patch is difficult to remove.

 - Lift one edge of the Sensor/Patch and put an alcohol wipe in the space between.

-- Slowly peel the Sensor, using alcohol swab or wipe on the skin.
+- Slowly peel the Sensor/patch off, using an alcohol swab or wipe on the skin.

 - If there is still difficulty removing the Sensor, use petroleum jelly or baby oil.
 An adhesive remover wipe may also be used.